luontola/specsy/README.md

           assert(file2.delete(), "failed to delete:" + file2)
         }

-        // file2 will be deleted when this child spec exits }
+        // 'file2' will be deleted when this child spec exits }

-    }
+      // will delete first 'file1' and second 'dir'
+      // (or if creating 'file1' failed, then will delete only 'dir') }

 The code duplication in the above spec could be removed by extracting a method out of it, although it requires knowledge of Scala's more advanced features.
 [DeferBlocksExample2Spec] does the same thing as above, but with less code: